DevRel-Foundation/governance/drf_phases_plan.md

-## Deprecation Warning
+> [!WARNING]
-The following phased plan has been **deprecated** in favor of a revised project plan.
+> The following phased plan has been **deprecated** in favor of a revised project plan.
 This document is slated for revision to incorporate the new planning details.
 In the interim, please see the [revised project plan](https://github.com/orgs/DevRel-Foundation/projects/7/views/1) for stages and status.

 ## Phased Plan